 Community Solar Estimated Payments

-Want to see how much electricity the solar project is producing?
+To see how much electricity the solar project is producing, view the following:

-Watch the video below and learn more about Tacoma Power's Community Solar project.
+Watch the video below to learn more about our community solar project.

 Community Solar Q&A

-A. Tacoma Power, along with many other regional utilities, built a community solar project to help customers take advantage of state incentives.
-Tacoma Power has a long history of renewable electricity – all of the power we produce is renewable hydropower.
-Nearly all of the power we purchase from the Bonneville Power Administration is renewable as well.
-Community solar is one more form of renewable energy to add to our extensive portfolio.
+The electricity you buy from us comes from clean, renewable hydropower.
+In addition, nearly all the power we purchase from the Bonneville Power Administration is renewable as well.
+Community solar is one more form of renewable energy for our extensive portfolio.

-A: Yes, despite being a rainy climate, the region does have potential for solar energy.
-Because the sun shines much more in summer than winter, it would require a very large and expensive system to generate enough electricity during the summer to last year around.
+Yes.
+Despite being a rainy climate, Tacoma and our region still offers potential for solar energy.
+However, because the sun shines much more in summer than winter, it would require a large and expensive system to generate enough electricity during the summer to last year round.